 1. "Identification of American Art Glass" by Richard Carter Barret, Plate 11, illustrates spangled and spattered cottage glass.
 The glassware shown is noted as being on display at the Bennington Museum.
 The museum identifies the wares shown as American made glass by The Vasa Murrina Art Glass Company or Hobbs Brockunier.
 There is no mention of manufacturer marks or labels and no primary documentation was provided.
 Mr. Barret was the Director & Curator of The Bennington Museum, Bennington, Vermont.

 2. "Collectible Bohemian Glass, 1880-1940" by Robert and Deborah Truitt, Page 130, Figure 4, illustrates a yellow and white variegated trophy vase, picture #1 above.
+The vases illustrated in this book belong to the The Museum of Glass in Novy Bor, See #4 below.
 This same shape was manufactured in a variety of cottage glass or spatter decors.
 The author misattributes this shape to 1910 Bohemian glass by Franz Welz, Klostergrab.
 There is no mention of manufacturer marks or labels and no primary documentation was provided.

 3. "Collectors Glass Digest" December / January 1999, Volume XII, Number 4, illustrates several cottage glass shapes.
 Page 52, Figure 6, illustrates the same trophy vase shape shown above.
 This time the vase is in rainbow honeycomb spatter decor as shown above.
 The author, John Franks, misattributes theses vases as English in origin and manufactured by glass workers on their own time.
 There is no mention of manufacturer marks or labels and no primary documentation was provided.